grafana/grafana-image-renderer/README.md

 ## Plugin installation

 You can install the plugin using Grafana CLI (recommended way) or with Grafana Docker image.
+There is a separate plugin instruction for Mac ARM64.
 ### Grafana CLI (recommended)

 ```bash